UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-1-28-team34-face-restoration.md

 ![DCGAN Graph of Generator and Discriminator Loss]({{'/assets/images/team34/model/1st_attempt_loss_graph.PNG' | relative_url}})

-Looking up online, multiple additional methods are suggested that could help the discriminator not converge towards 0, but towards some loss greater than 0, such as implementing dropout into the discriminator architecture, and other methods to fix (or help alleviate) the vanishing gradient problem, mode collapse problem, and other issues that appear in other machine learning architectures.
-If time permits, perhaps implementing several of these methods into my GAN and observing the results will be interesting.
-It would also be interesting to study if StyleGAN2-ADA and GPEN also account for these issues, and if so, how do they solve it and how does it differ from conventional methods.
+Looking up online, multiple additional methods are suggested that could help the discriminator not converge towards 0, but towards some loss greater than 0, such as implementing dropout into the discriminator architecture, and other methods to fix (or help alleviate) the vanishing gradient problem, mode collapse problem, and other issues.

 #### StyleGAN2-ADA Model

 Below is a gif/mp4 of linear interpolation over the z-space of StyleGAN2-ADA and how we can see the change over the different features of the face such as hair, facial expression, clothing, and even the direction of which the person is facing.
 Throughout the different frames of the GIF, we can see that the output from the model can be considered as generally close to actual human faces (at a quick glance due to the high frame rate of the GIF).
 However, we can also see issues within each image, especially of blurry splotches around the hair and background.
 The StyleGAN2 paper addresses these issues and talks about splitting their Adaptive Instance Normalization block/method into separate parts and introducing weights/latent space will be effective at helping erase the blurs, at least better than StyleGAN1 did.
 These generated frames were based on a pretrained model from this [github repo](https://github.com/justinpinkney/awesome-pretrained-stylegan2/#faces-FFHQ-config-e-256x256) and the specific dataset and weights used were based on the FFHQ dataset but with a 256x256 resolution.